sanjeev0575/AWS_With-_Terraform/Terraform/Terraform_functions_(day11-12)/README.md

-# Terraform Functions Learning Guide - AWS Edition (Day 11-12)
+# Terraform Functions Learning Guide
 ## 📚 Overview

 Welcome to the Terraform Functions comprehensive learning guide!
 This two-day module covers Terraform's built-in functions through 12 hands-on assignments.
 Each assignment focuses on specific functions and real-world use cases.